 For the first time, machine learning will be used at every step of drug discovery to identify candidates for treating genetically defined metabolic and neurodegenerative disorders.

 “For too long, the medical community has been held back by its inability to search through the many trillions of possible combinations of indications, targets, therapeutic mechanisms, molecules, delivery paths and toxicities,” said Dr. Brendan Frey, CEO and scientific founder of Deep Genomics.
-“But accelerated growth in biomedical knowledge, high volume data acquisition and machine learning technologies are making it possible to develop drug candidates with much greater potential.”
+“But accelerated growth in biomedical knowledge, high volume data acquisition and machine learning technologies is making it possible to develop drug candidates with much greater potential.”

 In the next three years, Deep Genomics will use its platform to unlock new classes of anti-sense oligonucleotide therapies that were previously inaccessible, and advance them for clinical evaluation.
 “We have allocated 50% of our drug discovery pipeline to finding new therapies for genetically defined metabolic and neurodegenerative disorders,” said Dr. Frey.